 The Alex Hotel – a creative space right in the very heart of the city and in walking distance to the creative highlights and foodie hangouts.

 The Boatshed.
 Where you can dine in a replica boatshed with views across the Swan River and the Perth Central Business District skyline.

-For the ultimate introduction to Perth’s evolving food scene, from the up and coming culinary hangouts and local kept secrets to the best ice cream in the city, head out on a crawl of the city’s coolest venues you wouldn’t otherwise find on your own with local foodie, Laura Moseley.
+For the ultimate introduction to Perth’s evolving food scene, from the up and coming culinary hangouts and local kept secrets to the best ice cream in the city, head out on a crawl of the city’s coolest venues you wouldn’t otherwise find on your own with a local foodie, Laura Moseley.

 Petition Kitchen in the State Buildings.
-Dine in an iconic landmark while sampling some of the best local produce from seafood to seasoned fresh vegetables.
+Dine within an iconic landmark while sampling some of the best local produce from seafood to seasoned fresh vegetables.
 Our share plates were devoured quickly.
 Be sure to also check out the ‘Gin and Tonic on tap’ from the adjacent bar.

 Odyssea on City Beach.
 Watch the sunset across the Indian Ocean with a cocktail on the terrace before sampling the gourmet options of the modern-Australian menu.

 Go to Freemantle – The Hip Neighbourhood Highlight